Is Your Child Not Fitting In At School? Here’s How to Help Them

 If you’re interested in understanding why some children exclude others, take a loom at a book called Children and Social Exclusion: Morality, Prejudice, and Group Identity by Melanie Killen and Adam Rutland.

-When your child doesn’t fit in straight away, it is completely understandable that they may compare themselves with “popular” kids who are central members of a group.
+When your child does not fit in straight away, it is completely understandable that they may compare themselves with popular kids who appear to be the central members of a social circle.

 Searching for Kindred Spirits

-Even if your child has not been deliberately excluded or put down, they may not feel as though they have found a good friend or a social group where they fit in.
+Even if your child has not been deliberately excluded or put down, they may not feel as though they have found the right peer group or a social circle where they truly belong.

 Things Level Out With Age